Cognitive Exam Retest Information

 Completion of 48 hours of additional continuing EMS related education as outlined below

-Pay the $15.00 (US funds only) recertification application fee at the time of submission of documentation
+Pay the $15.00 (US funds) non-refundable processing fee at the time of submission of documentation

 Detailed Continuing Education Requirements